horoshopodumaj/sneakers-shop/README.md

 - implemented the display of products on the main page already added to bookmarks;
 - implemented display of ordered goods;
 - implemented the calculation of the total amount of goods in the basket (with display in the basket and on the main page).

+All stages of project development are presented in the repository https://github.com/horoshopodumaj/React-sneakers